 - Opens and balances the pranic channel as it helps in the improved flow of pranvayu (air) to the lungs.

 There are some other ways of Neti like the sutra Neti where a wet string is used to cleanse the nasal passage.
 In Sutra Neti, a cotton cord is used.
 The cord is inserted into one nostril and the pulled out of the mouth.
 The cord is then slowly pulled in both directions alternately to clean the nasal passage.
 Sutra Neti is more complex than Jal Neti and should only be used if Jal Neti is unable to clear the blockage in the nasal passage.
 It is beneficial for those having a fleshy obstruction in the nasal region.
 Sometimes ghee or milk may be used to perform Neti.
 All these forms have a good effect on the health.
-However, they should be practiced under the guidance of a qualified Yoga teacher.
+However, they should be practised under the guidance of a qualified Yoga teacher.